Peach-24/portfolio/README.md

 # Josh Peachey

 Hello!
-Thanks for checking out my portfolio site.
+Thanks for checking out my page.

-Click [here](https://peach-24.github.io/portfolio-site/) to view the website in your browser, and don't hesitate to get in touch if you're looking for a new junior developer, or know someone that does!
+Click [here](https://peach-24.github.io/portfolio-site/) to view the website in your browser, and don't hesitate to get in touch if you're looking for an enthusiastic and friendly junior developer, or know someone that does!